Those Treating Mesothelioma Among Least Happy Specialists Away from Work

 Medscape based its findings on 29,025 physicians who responded from the 292,251 surveys that were sent.
 The survey was done in January of 2012.

-For a patient with mesothelioma, a cancer with no cure, it might give him a hint into the medical professionals who are treating him.
+For a patient with mesothelioma, a cancer with no cure, it might give a hint into the medical professionals who are treating him or her.
 Those in pulmonary medicine, who also are likely to see mesothelioma patients, ranked just 15th on the happiness scale with a 3.95 rating.
 Surgeons, which include thoracic surgeons who often are involved with mesothelioma patients, were tied with oncologists at 22nd.

 The least happy physicians of all were internists, gastroenterologists and neurologists (tied at 3.88).
 The happiest people that a mesothelioma patient likely would see are the anesthesiologists (if they opt for surgery), who were eighth with a 4.0 rating, and the radiologists, who were tied for ninth at 3.99.
 Anesthesiologists and radiologists also reported taking the most vacation time among the medical professionals.